Brevet

 In military terminology, a brevet (/brəˈvɛt/ or /ˈbrɛvɪt/) is a warrant which gives commissioned officers a higher military rank as a reward without necessarily conferring the authority and privileges granted by that rank.
 The promotion would be noted in the officer's title (for example, "Bvt.
 Maj.
 Gen. Joshua L. Chamberlain" or "Bvt.
 Col. Arthur MacArthur").
-It is not to be confused with a Brevet d'état-major in Francophone European military circles, where it is an award, nor should it be confused with temporary commissions.
+It is not a Brevet d'état-major in Francophone European military circles, where it is an award, nor is it a temporary commission.

 France

 In France, brevet is a word with a very broad meaning, which includes every document giving a capacity to a person.
 For instance, the various military speciality courses, such as military parachutism, are ended by the award of a brevet.

 The more important brevet in the French military is that of the École de guerre (lit. "school of war"), the French Staff College.
 Between 1870 and 1940, an officier breveté was a graduate of the École supérieure de guerre.
 Nowadays, while many officers still attend the école de guerre, they do not use the term officier breveté.

 The French military does not use brevets to give officers a higher standing, employing temporary commissions instead.
 As an example, Charles de Gaulle was promoted "provisional brigadier general" (général de brigade à titre provisoire) in 1940 when he was commander of an armoured division.